tranttha/IBM-DS-Course/Course 8 Data visulization with python/Module 4 Creating Dashboard with Plotly and Dash/4.3 Add interactive user input and callbacks/Add Interactivity: User Input and Callbacks.md

 - - Practice Exercise

 ### Get the tool ready
 - Install python packages required to run the application.
-Copy and paste the below command to the terminal.\
+Copy and paste the below command to the terminal.

-python3.8 -m pip install packaging\
+        python3.8 -m pip install packaging
-or \
+        python3.8 -m pip install pandas dash

-python3.8 -m pip install pandas dash\
+and

         pip3 install httpx==0.20 dash plotly

 - Create a new python script, by clicking on the side tool bar explorer icon and selecting new file icon, as shown in the image below.
 ![alt text](image-1.png)